Help.html CloudPrompt Help — Get Started & FAQs

 Frequently Asked Questions

 Yes — because it works on any website.
-You copy a prompt with one shortcut and paste it wherever you're working.
+Use the keyboard shortcut to copy a prompt and paste it anywhere, or right-click any text field and select Insert CloudPrompt to insert it directly.

 No separate CloudPrompt account.
 Google Drive connection is used for storage + sync.